Managing throughput capacity automatically with DynamoDB auto scaling - Amazon DynamoDB

 The scaling policy also contains a target utilization—the percentage of consumed provisioned throughput at a point in time.
 Application Auto Scaling uses a target tracking algorithm to adjust the provisioned throughput of the table (or index) upward or downward in response to actual workloads, so that the actual capacity utilization remains at or near your target utilization.

-Auto scaling can be triggered when two data points breach the configured target utilization value within a one-minute span.
-Therefore, auto scaling can take place because the consumed capacity is above target utilization for two consistent minutes.
-But if the spikes are more than a minute apart, auto scaling might not be triggered.
-Similarly, a scale down event can be triggered when 15 consecutive data points are lower than the target utilization.
-In either case, after auto scaling is triggered an UpdateTable call is invoked.
-It can then take several minutes to update the provisioned capacity for the table or the index.
-During this period, any requests that exceed the previous provisioned capacity of the tables will be throttled.
+DynamoDB outputs consumed provisioned throughput for one-minute periods.
+Auto scaling triggers when your consumed capacity breaches the configured target utilization for two consecutive minutes.
+CloudWatch alarms might have a short delay of up to a few minutes before triggering auto scaling.
+This delay ensures accurate CloudWatch metric evaluation.
+If the consumed throughput spikes are more than a minute apart, auto scaling might not trigger.
+Similarly, a scale down event can occur when 15 consecutive data points are lower than the target utilization.
+In either case, after auto scaling triggers, the UpdateTable API is invoked.
+It then takes several minutes to update the provisioned capacity for the table or index.
+During this period, any requests that exceed the previous provisioned capacity of the tables are throttled.

 Important